-Complex post-traumatic stress disorder is closely related to traditional post-traumatic stress disorder (PTSD).
+Complex post-traumatic stress disorder is closely related to traditional post-traumatic stress disorder (PTSD) but may have additional symptoms.
+Complex PTSD can happen if a person experiences repeated trauma over a long time.

 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), a handbook often used by psychiatrists and psychologists, does not currently acknowledge complex PTSD as a separate condition.

 This article explores complex PTSD and describes its associated symptoms and behaviors.
 It also looks at treatment options and the recovery process.

 Typical PTSD can arise after a traumatic episode, such as a car collision, an earthquake, or a sexual assault.
 It is generally related to a single traumatic event.

 Complex PTSD, on the other hand, is related to a series of traumatic events over time or one prolonged event.
 The symptoms of complex PTSD can be similar but more enduring and extreme than those of PTSD.